 - Based on the water absorption capacity: high, medium, or low

 In this article, let’s focus on a practical classification of ceramic and stone tiles for floor tile installation jobs.

 Types of Ceramic Tiles

-Of all the floor tile types, ceramic ones are probably the most popular.
-And, it’s not hard to see why.
-Not only that they are extremely resistant and easy to work with, but they offer a wide range of design possibilities.
+Of all the floor tile types, ceramic ones are probably the most popular, and, it’s not hard to see why.
+Not only are they extremely resistant and easy to work with, but also they offer a wide range of design possibilities.

 Ceramic tiles are usually coated with a durable glaze which makes the color and pattern truly stand out.
-Although they are lighter than other types of floor tile (and, thus, easier to cut,), they are extremely durable and can withstand tens of years of constant foot traffic.
+Although they are lighter than other types of floor tile (and, thus, easier to cut), they are extremely durable and can withstand decades of constant foot traffic.